intelligence38000/android-docs/src/pages/plugins/overview/china.md

 - `x86`
 - `x86_64`

-All of these files add up to the resulting APK size.
+All these files add up to the resulting APK size.
 If, for example, your app doesn't need `x86` support, you could drop `x86` and `x86_64` to save some space.
-This is done using ABI Splitting, a feature that lets you build an APK file for each CPU, only containing the relevant native libraries.
+The plugin does this using ABI Splitting, a feature that lets you build an APK file for each CPU, only containing the relevant native libraries.
 This process is described in the [Android Studio Project Site](http://tools.android.com/tech-docs/new-build-system/user-guide/apk-splits#TOC-ABIs-Splits).
 Aside from the Mapbox Maps SDK native libraries, the shift module native code will also be dropped and optionally split up if you set your project up to do so.

 ## Using the correct objects
 The plugin has wrapper classes to be used in place of their "typical" counterparts.
 For example, in the Maps SDK for Android, you'd use the `MapView` inside your activities' layouts.
 When using this plugin, a lint error will appear telling you to use the `ChinaMapView` instead, which wraps the `MapView` object.
 The `ChinaMapView` class does nothing more but set default values for optimal performance inside China.
 This includes requesting map tiles from our Chinese servers.